Frequently Asked Questions on Early Years Funding

 What often gets overlooked when you start to look at your early education funding entitlement is that whilst we refer to it as ’15 hours’ and ’30 hours’ the government do actually only pay us this for 38 weeks of the year.

 As we are an all-year round provider, we then stretch this amount of funding over the 51 weeks we are open.
-This makes the 15 (570) hours 11.18 hours per week and the 30 (1140) hours 22.35 per week.
-We do also have some limited offers for 38, 46 and 48 weeks, which will offer different hours each week and are subject to availability and numbers we allow for each of these patterns.
+This makes the 15 (570) hours 11.18 hours per week and the 30 (1140) hours 22.35 per week when looking across a full year.
+However, we do have to claim this in terms and so the actual weekly number may sometimes appear differently on your paperwork.
+Our Schedule of Fees and the following FAQ explains this further.
+We do also have some limited offers for 38 and 46 weeks, which will offer different hours each week and are subject to availability and numbers we allow for each of these patterns.

 We are also restricted as to how many hours funding we can offer in one day.
-The maximum is 10 hours.
-For this reason we have some funded only places offering 10 hours, which means if you choose this pattern you will access 510/1020 hours over the full year, rather than 570/1140 hours.
+The maximum is 10 hours, which means where we offer funded only hours on a Just 15 or Just 30 pattern, without purchasing any extra hours, you will access 510/1020 hours over the full year, rather than 570/1140 hours.
+As an alternative, there are other patterns that you can attend all funded hours to access the full 570/1140 hours, these are shown in the Schedule of fees for your site.

-Where you choose to take all of your funded hours then we can only offer this over a minimum of 2 days for ‘15 hours’ and 3 days for ‘30 hours’.
-We explain more below about how our fees are calculated around these hours and it’s important that you know it’s not as simple as ‘taking hours off’.
-This is because, with some of our sessions offers we have included an additional consumables charge, alongside the additional hours, as an ‘all-inclusive’ package.
+We offer all our funding between the hours of 8am-6pm which is our core 10 hour day in most settings (this is 7.30am-5.30pm in Bell Green).
+To access your full entitlement in this pattern, this would mean a minimum of 2 days for ‘15 hours’ and 3 days for ‘30 hours’ with extra hours to be paid for.
+We explain more below about how our fees are calculated around these funded hours below.
+This is because, with some of our session offers we have allowed for food, consumable and activity charges, alongside the additional hours, as an ‘all-inclusive’ package.
 What we therefore do is split your funding into equal portions over the number of days you attend and charge additional hours and services around these.
-Please see our Schedule of Fees for more details of the sessions we offer and the funding we give in these sessions.
+Please see our Schedule of Fees for more details of the sessions we offer and the funding we give in these sessions at your site.

 Will I always get 11.18 or 22.35 hours?

 In short Not Always.
-We work under 4 local authorities and they have different term lengths which creates differences in what we can claim for children.
-Some local authorities do allow us to claim in ‘real-time’ so to speak.
+We work under 4 local authorities and they do all have slightly different term lengths which creates differences in what we can claim for children, and therefore what we can provide for your child.
+Some local authorities do allow us to claim in ‘real-time’ which matches these exact numbers.
 Most though, require us to claim in termly blocks.

-Depending on which term your child starts their funding with us, or indeed how many terms there are left of that particular type of funding available for us to claim, affects the number of funded hours we have available to pass over.
+Depending on which term your child starts their funding with us, or indeed how many terms there are left of that particular type of funding available for us to claim, depends on the number of funded hours we have available to provide to you.
 You will notice this on the price lists where there is a Spring and Summer option.
 Funding moves from 11.18 hours to 10.71, 10.28, 8.86 or even 8.18 hours across these terms, depending on the local authority.
 However, in September – all children move onto 11.18 or 22.35 for the full academic year ahead.

 When can I access my funding?